retrogradeorbit/tilemapgl/README.md

 # tilemapgl

-WIP: build a high speed retro tilemap game engine based on a sole fragment shader
+WIP: build a high speed retro tilemap game engine in clojurescripte based on a sole fragment shader

 [TRY IT NOW!](https://retrogradeorbit.github.io/tilemapgl/)

 ## Overview

 Make a super fast, super large tilemap, rendered soley on the GPU.
+Intended for use with infinitelives and to be used in gamejams.

 ## Setup